Educational support loan

 Please ensure that you have completed your online application prior to your appointment with your Student Wellness Advisor.

 Supporting documentation is also required in order to apply for a loan.
 You must include (if applicable):

 - copy of Student ID card or driver's licence or passport

 - rental receipt, lease agreement or letter from landlord

-- bank statements for the previous three months
+- bank statements for the most recent previous THREE months

 - documentation to support the request for funds, e.g. print out of USQ Bookshop quote or quote from external supplier, including prices (bookshop quotes can be obtained from the USQ Bookshop).

 What happens if I fail to repay my loan?

 If you fail to repay the loan as agreed then USQ may:

 - have your final grades for courses withheld

 - prevent you from adding courses for future semesters

 - have courses deleted in which you are already enrolled for future semesters